Find the range for a set of data by entering the numbers in the data set below. Read below to learn more about how to find the range.

 A very large range indicates that the data might be spread out or that there are outliers, while a small range means the data are close together.

-Since the range is the difference between the smallest and largest numbers in the data, the range formula is:
+Since the range is the difference between the minimum and maximum numbers in the data, the range formula is:

-Thus, the range R is equal to the highest number in the data H minus the lowest number L.
+Thus, the range is equal to the maximum value in the data minus the minimum value.

 The first step to finding the range is to identify the smallest and largest numbers in the data.
-These are often referred to as the min and max.
+We’ll refer to these as the min and max in formulas.